gmuller/reich/README.md

 ## Starting the Composition

-There are three different ways to initialize and run the composition, depending on your setup and requirements:
+There are two different ways to initialize and run the composition, depending on your setup and requirements:

 ### 1. Multi-Channel Version
 This version assigns each instrument to different stereo pairs, allowing for spatial separation in the mix: